breez/breez-sdk-greenlight/README.md

 The tools folder contains a simple command line interface (sdk-cli) to the SDK See instruction in each sub project readme on how to build, test and run.

 Remark: in order to build the Breez SDK you need to have access to the Greenlight repository.
-Greenlight will eventually be open-sourced (with an MIT license), but is not quite ready at this time.
-Feel free to open an issue like [this one](https://github.com/breez/breez-sdk/issues/70) if you want to access ahead of time.
+Greenlight will eventually be open-sourced (with an MIT license), but is not yet public.
+To access Greenlight, please email us at contact@breez.technology.

 ## API
 To get started with the Breez SDK API, please follow the documentation [here](https://breez.github.io/breez-sdk-rustdoc/doc/breez_sdk_core/).